 Beyond the Main Course: Essential Soups, Cheeses, and Sweets

-While fish and meat form the backbone of Portuguese cuisine, the dishes served before and after are equally integral.
-A comforting soup traditionally starts almost any meal, while the country’s cheeses and vast array of egg-rich pastries provide moments of pure indulgence.
+While fish and meat form the backbone of the cuisine, the dishes served before and after are equally integral.
+A comforting soup traditionally starts almost any meal in this country.
+Meanwhile, the country’s cheeses and vast array of egg-rich pastries provide moments of pure indulgence.

 Essential Portuguese Soups

-Soup is fundamental to daily Portuguese meals, often served as the first course even at formal dinners.
-Portuguese soups are typically vegetable-based, hearty, and nourishing, focusing on simple, high-quality ingredients.
+Soup is fundamental to daily Portuguese meals.
+It is often served as the first course even at formal dinners.
+Portuguese soups are typically vegetable-based, hearty, and nourishing, focusing strictly on simple, high-quality ingredients.

 traditional portuguese food 25 dishes you must try 4